arthi2900/app1/docs/prd.md

 - Cannot view exams created by other teachers or principal
 - Cannot view students from sections not assigned to them
 - Cannot edit or delete exams after students have started attempting\n- Can extend exam time or end exam early for own exams
-- Cannot edit school-level exams while in'Pending Approval' status\n- **Can delete own exams with following restrictions**:
+- Cannot edit school-level exams while in'Pending Approval' status
+- **Can delete own exams with following restrictions**:
   - **Draft exams**: Can be deleted anytime
   - **Scheduled exams**: Can be deleted only if no students have started\n  - **Ongoing exams**: Cannot be deleted
   - **Completed exams**: Can be deleted only after results are published and archived (after 30 days)
   - **Pending Approval exams**: Can be withdrawn (returns to draft) but not deleted
+- **Cannot force delete exams with student attempts** (only Principal/Admin can force delete)
 \n#### 9.7.2 Student Access Rules
 - Can view only exams assigned to their section (both practice and school-level)
 - Can take exam only during scheduled time window (start to end datetime)